kevinyswong/kevinyswong.github.io/index.md

 self-centered because such a guiding principle suggests we have an eye towards our own fates when we choose how to behave  towards others, and that propriety is not a self-evident principle derivable from common sense and reason.
 How low does this suggest of us and our fellow men that we can't be decent without fear of punishment?
 Bertrand Russell wrote, "Religion, since it has its source in terror, has dignified certain kinds of fear, and made people think them not disgraceful.
 In this it has done mankind a great disservice: all fear is bad.
 I believe that when I die I shall rot, and nothing of my ego will survive.
 I am not young, and I love life.
 But I should scorn to shiver with terror at the thought of annihilation.
 Happiness is none the less true happiness because it must come to an end, nor do thought and love lose their value because they are not everlasting.
 Many a man has borne himself proudly on the scaffold; surely the same pride should teach us to think truly about a man's place in the world.
 Even if the open windows of science at first make shiver after the cosy indoor warmth of traditional humanising myths, in the end the fresh air brings out vigour, and the great spaces have a splendour of their own."
 One can enter the sublime by sitting in church in the front pew, enjoying Bach's music playing under the towering apse just as one can enter it by lying back on the open grass, under the constellations of the night sky, all on one's own, contemplating  the stars whence one came; one can be spiritual without a god.
 Humanity's pursuits—reaching for transcendence, enjoying music, living virtuously, seeking meaning and purpose—what does God have to do with them?
+Everything we've done, we've done without Him.

-The most convincing argument for believing in God I've come across is Roger Scruton's.
+The most compelling argument for believing in God I've come across is Roger Scruton's.
 Scruton did not dodge the hard questions, did not consider his views an obvious truth, was not intolerant to conflicting views, and was not so deluded in his own beliefs that he couldn't accommodate cross-examination.